Last updated on: March 20th, 2023

 Canada Labour Code, § 206.1 – 206.2.

-An employee is entitled to unpaid leave up to 28 weeks to provide care or support to a family member if a medical certificate states that the family member has a serious medical condition with a significant risk of death within 26 weeks from the day certificate is issued, or the day leave was commenced in case of non-issuance of the medical certificate.
+An employee is entitled to unpaid leave of up to 28 weeks to provide care or support to a family member if a medical certificate states that the family member has a serious medical condition with a significant risk of death within 26 weeks from the day the certificate is issued, or the day leave was commenced in case of non-issuance of the medical certificate.

-Period When leave may be Taken
+Period When Leave May be Taken

 The leave shall only be taken during the period: